wuyichen24/software-engineering-abbreviations-acronyms/dictionary/J/JSON-JavaScript_Object_Notation.md

 ## Name

 ## Overview
-- An open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and arrays (or other serializable values).
+- An open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of name–value pairs and arrays (or other serializable values).
 - Example:
   ```json
   {